imwatsi/utopian.io-help_center/kb/project-owners/about-managing.md

 - Data Analysts
 - Influencers

 *More categories may be added.
-If you have a category that would like to see featured then feel free to [contact the Utopian moderators on Discord](https://discord.gg/UCvqCsx).*
+If you have a category that you would like to see featured then feel free to [contact the Utopian moderators on Discord](https://discord.gg/UCvqCsx).*